Skip to Main Content

 If your Apache project is very widely used, the PMC is organized about policing uses of your brand, and you have a specific need to request registration either as a service (i.e. for providing support about your software product) or registration in countries other than the US, please contact tm-registrations@ Similarly, if there is a specific reason that your project wishes to register your primary product logo, please let us know.

 In general, the ASF will attempt registration for any active Apache project that requests it in the US.
 US registrations cover our home market (i.e. the ASF is incorporated in the US), tend to cover a significant portion of users and developers, and are fairly inexpensive to submit.
-We will attempt to make a US registration for every active project that requests one.

-For well-organized projects in industries where there is significant risk of infringement by other software vendors, we can consider registering your mark(s) in either other countries/jurisdictions, or as a trademark for the support services that your project offers to developers and users.
+For well-organized projects in industries where there is significant risk of infringement by other software vendors, we can consider registering your mark(s) either in other countries/jurisdictions, or as a trademark for the support services that your project offers to developers and users.
 Note, however, that international registrations have much higher registration fees, and in some cases may incur additional legal costs that we must justify outside or above the brand budget.

 Important: If your project is requesting any international registrations (popular projects) or a service mark registration (rare), you must provide a written justification for the additional expenses.
 Explain in your PMC's own words why registering your project's name in other countries is important to the success and long-term health of your project.
-The board and President will review the request and authorize the additional expenses.
+The board and President will review the request and decide whether to authorize the additional expenses.

 Glossary: Brand vs. Trademark

-Apache project names can also serve as trademarks for the developer support services that you provide, however from the legal perspective, it's much more important - and simpler - to protect the name of the software product itself.
+Apache project names can also serve as trademarks for the developer support services that you provide; however from the legal perspective, it's much more important - and simpler - to protect the name of the software product itself.

 Other Trademark Policies And Guidelines